nfaross/concrete-model-s4plus/README.md

 # A Concrete Model for the Quantum Permutation Group on 4 Points

 This repository implements algorithms which provide evidence that the following magic unitary defines a faithful model of quantum permutation group $S_4^+$.
-For further details, see TODO.
+For further details, see [arXiv:2304.09124](http://arxiv.org/abs/2304.09124).

 $$\tiny\begin{pmatrix}
 p\otimes p\otimes p &